spinning-magnet/spinning-magnet.github.io/to-do.md

-* Remove affiliate links in xr to vesc guide
+- Remove affiliate links in xr to vesc guide
+- test commit